 Ayurvedic Diet & Lifestyle for Fall

-The Earth starts dehydrating and getting brown and we see this in the leaves, we feel this in our bodies.
-The Sun sets a little earlier every night, giving us and the land more opportunity to cool off.
+As the Sun sets a little earlier every night, it gives us and the land more opportunity to cool off.
 One day could still offer quite a lot of heat, then be cool the next day.
-This significant teetering of temperatures back and forth and the wind captures the epitome of Fall energy - changeable, scattered, ungrounded.
+This significant teetering of temperatures back and forth and the wind captures the epitome of Fall energy - changeable, scattered, and ungrounded.

-Adjusting and attuning our diet and lifestyle to accommodate for the energetic shift in our environment is a practical and powerful way to keep our constitution in balance throughout the season.
+Adjusting and attuning our diet and lifestyle to accommodate for the energetic shift in our environment is a practical and powerful way to help support balance in our constitution throughout the season.

-Bring on the sweeter breads and unctuous stews!
-Hello to Fall's warming and deeply nourishing comfort foods.
+Now is the time for the sweeter breads, unctuous stews and Fall's warming, and deeply nourishing comfort foods.
 These foods help us prepare for the cooler, longer nights of the coming Winter and to counteract the dry, light, and scattered qualities dominant during Fall.

 In general, everyone will have Vata increase in their constitution during Fall, but to varying degrees, so the following guidelines are meant to be catered to your unique situation.

 If your constitution is Vata dominant, Fall is one of the most challenging seasons to stay balanced.
 Because the qualities of Fall are just like Vata, it can easily exacerbate imbalances typical of Vata constitutions, so now is the time to really be disciplined with your diet and lifestyle habits.

 In general, lessen or avoid:

 Astringent, bitter, and pungent tastes - they’re all very drying, especially the astringent taste